Oscar-Winning Director Delbert Mann Dies

 After the war, Mann enrolled in the Yale School of Drama on the G.I.
 Bill and graduated with a master of fine arts degree in directing.

-He became director of the Town Theatre in Columbia, S.C., taking over for Coe, who had moved to New York.
-In 1949, at Coe's invitation, Mann joined him in New York, where he became a stage manager and assistant director at NBC.
+He became director of the Town Theatre in Columbia, S.C., taking over for Coe, who had moved to

 Within months, he became an alternating director of NBC's prestigious dramatic anthology series "Philco Television Playhouse."